Massive Takata Recall has No End in Sight

 The Takata airbag recall has quickly ballooned into not only the largest auto recall in U.S. history, but also the most complex.

-If you have been injured by one of these defective airbags, our experienced defective product attorneys can guide you through the process of filing a claim and will make sure that you receive the compensation you deserve for your injuries.
+If you have been injured by one of these defective airbags, our experienced personal injury attorneys can guide you through the process of filing a claim and will make sure that you receive the compensation you deserve for your injuries.